Description 1 Calculation Manual for Phase-Equilibrium Engineers and

 and aX2 are the same with that of bX1.

-values show similar scattering.
-However, the following modifications on k21
+scattering.
+However, the following modifications on k21 and k22

 k21